 Black Dirt Farm's High Potency Worm Castings are rich in microbial life and organic nutrients!

 Our High Potency Worm Castings are a unique soil amendment made by the Red Wiggler worm.
 Their robust biology boosts plant-available fertility and activates soil life, increasing plant health and resilience, producing stronger plants and higher yields.
-Worm castings build soil structure, improve aeration, moisture retention, disease suppression, and create a complex web of microbial life that fosters vibrant soil.
+Worm castings build soil structure, improve aeration, moisture retention, suppress disease, and foster a complex web of microbial life to build vibrant soil.

 What are worm castings?

+Worm castings or vermicompost, is worm manure.
 As food scraps pass through the worm's digestive system, the decomposing matter is colonized by beneficial microorganisms.
 The resulting manure known as worm castings, naturally contains concentrated communities of valuable bacteria, fungi, protozoa, growth-promoting hormones, fulvic and humic acids, enzymes and other bioactive substances known to improve germination and plant vigor while increasing available fertility.
-The worms' mucus secretions provide more nutrition and microbial diversity than is found in most garden composts (thermophylic).
+The worms' mucus secretions provide more nutrition and microbial diversity than is found in most garden composts.

 Worm castings can be used to enrich potting mix, rejuvenate houseplants, side-dress vegetables and flowers, turbo-charge transplants, or make compost tea.
 Blended into potting mix worm castings will promote earlier seed germination and seedling vigor, reducing damping off diseases.
 During transplant worm castings will increase plants' rebound to shock, support root growth and cell division, retain moisture in the root zone, and inoculate the root zone with beneficial microorganisms that provide some protection from soil born pathogens.
 During the growing season castings are a premium side-dress, boosting available nitrogen and other growth-limiting nutrients.
 A tea can be made with the castings for foliar application to help prevent against foliar diseases.